 Examples: built-in browser password managers (Chrome, Firefox, Safari)

 If we boil down safety to encryption and two-factor authentication, browser-based password managers are pretty safe.
-However, the devil is in the detail.
-The more closely you look, the less secure browser password managers look.
+However, the more closely you look, the less secure browser password managers appear.

 For starters, browser-based passwords work on one particular browser.
 If you decide to move from Safari to Chrome or Firefox, you might have trouble with export and import.
 Furthermore, there’s no way you could synchronize your vault on different browsers.
 All this often leads to storing your passwords in an insecure location.